| Organic chemistry 2007 VCE |

 Solution

-A low molecular mass alkane was extracted from a gas sample obtained by this method.
-The following
+| A low molecular mass alkane was extracted from a gas sample obtained by this method.
+The followingsequence of chemical reactions was then performed using this alkane.

-• The alkane was allowed to react with chlorine in the presence of ultraviolet light.
-Two compounds, A and B, were formed, each of molar mass 78.5 g mol-–1.
+The alkane was allowed to react with chlorine in the presence of ultraviolet light.
+Two compounds, A and B, were formed, each of molar mass 78.5 g mol-1.

-• One of these two compounds was isolated and allowed to react with potassium hydroxide solution.
+One of these two compounds was isolated and allowed to react with potassium hydroxide solution.
 The product of this reaction was heated with acidified potassium dichromate solution to form C, an acidic

 compound.